Riau, Indonesia: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Take care to pick the correct kind.
-The majority of adapters currently being sold are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Check that you find the right kind.
+The vast majority of adapters available online are simply plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most countries.

-If you vacation in Riau during March, you may notice that it can be very hot.
-Temperatures tend to hover around the low 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
+If you vacation in Riau during November, you may notice that it is consistently hot.
+Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
 Humidity is generally between 60 and 70% during the day.

 What to wear/what to pack: